2 Broadway: Olympia & York ownership

 As the 1990s recession affected O&Y's finances, the vacancy rate at 2 Broadway reached 60 percent by 1992.
 The structure was described in The New York Times as "a stark illustration of the neighborhood's struggling office market".
 O&Y, struggling to pay $60 million of property taxes, attempted to persuade the New York City Department of Housing Preservation and Development to lease about 500000 ft2.
-Around the same time, the Metropolitan Transportation Authority rented space at 2 Broadway, moving some of its operations from its former headquarters at 370 Jay Street in Downtown Brooklyn.
+Around the same time, the MTA rented space at 2 Broadway, moving some of its operations from its former headquarters at 370 Jay Street in Downtown Brooklyn.
 O&Y subsequently restructured its $970 million mortgage notes, and Apollo Investors became the majority owner of the notes.
 Accordingly, the note-holders became the owners of 2 Broadway.
 O&Y announced in July 1994 that it would sell 2 Broadway to raise money for the two other properties.

 MTA headquarters

 In August 1995, the media announced that 2 Broadway had been purchased for $20.5 million.
 The buyer was Tamir Sapir, a Soviet immigrant and cab driver turned real-estate investor, who acquired the building through his firm, ZAR Realty, that October.
 At the time, the MTA was the only tenant of 2 Broadway.
 While other developers saw the building as a white elephant, the building's brokers expressed optimism that the vacant space would be attractive to a large tenant.
 ZAR hired SOM in mid-1997 to upgrade the building's mechanical systems and renovating its lobby.
 By then, ZAR received offers of $80 million for the property, but Sapir refused to sell.
 At the same time, the MTA was looking to consolidate its space, which then was split across several buildings.

 The MTA signed a 49-year lease for the entire building in July 1998, with two 15-year renewal options, the day after it sold the New York Coliseum.
 The lease was one of the largest in city history at the time.
 The lease was worth $1.6 billion, or about 20 $/ft2 per year for the 50-year term.
 Shortly after the MTA's lease was signed, ZAR and the MTA started renovating 2 Broadway, with the cost then estimated at $39 million.
 Credit Suisse First Boston gave Sapir a $150 million mortgage on the property in late 1998, and Carlton Advisory Services gave another $230.2 million in financing the next year.
 The MTA started moving additional personnel from the New York Coliseum into 2 Broadway in 1999.
 The MTA had initially named Sapir as the developer of its office space, offering to pay him $7 million in bonuses.
 The refurbishment of mechanical systems and interiors was then expected to cost $55 million while the offices would be furnished for $80 million.